 About Open Education

-About Open Educational Resources
+What are Open Educational Resources (OER)?

-Open educational resources are educational materials and resources offered freely and openly for anyone and available under a license that allows users to retain, reuse, revise, remix, and redistribute.
+Open educational resources (OER) are educational materials and resources offered freely and openly for anyone and available under a license that allows users to retain, reuse, revise, remix, and redistribute.

 • improving student performance and satisfaction